Spirit of Akasha

-Spirit of Akasha is an Australian surfing film.
+Spirit of Akasha is an Australian surfing film directed by Andrew Kidman with Executive Producers Chris Moss and Nicole Salisbury.
 Its soundtrack album was nominated for a 2014 ARIA Award for Best Original Soundtrack, Cast or Show Album.

 Film

-Spirit of Akasha is a follow-up to Morning of the Earth directed by Andrew Kidman.
+Spirit of Akasha is a follow-up to Morning of the Earth, the classic Australian surfing film from 1972 directed by Albert Falzon and David Elfick.
 It was an attempt to "recapture the values and spirit that was represented in Morning of the Earth but this time also feature women surfing."
 It debuted at the Sydney Opera House on 25 January 2014.

 It was filmed in 2012 and 2013 and the surfers featured include Sam Yoon, Mick Fanning, Stephanie Gilmore, Tom Curren, Kelly Slater, Ellis Ericson, Kye and Joel Fitzgerald, Heath Joske, and Harrison Roach.

 Fred Pawle of The Australian gave it a mixed review, writing that it "has many beguiling moments that will entertain surfers and non-surfers alike, but it will never define its era as Morning of the Earth did."
 Bernard Zuel wrote in the Sydney Morning Herald that "it could make even the aquaphobe start considering what it would be like to be that deeply immersed in nature, all to a dreamscape soundtrack."